onefoursix/streamsets_jolt_transforms/README.md

 	<code>$ mvn package -DskipTests</code>

-- This will generate the two jar files we will import into the Groovy stage:
+- This will generate the jar file we will import into the Groovy stage:
  ```
 		jolt-core/target/jolt-core-0.1.9-SNAPSHOT.jar
-		json-utils/target/json-utils-0.1.9-SNAPSHOT.jar

 ```